rarible/rarible-web-faq/getting-started/how-do-i-create-an-nft-on-rarible.md

-Remember that any digital artwork can be an NFT as long as it’s unique and you are the creator.
-Use your platform of choice to create that artwork — whether it be [Adobe Photoshop](https://www.adobe.com/products/photoshop.html) or [Instagram](https://www.instagram.com/).

-In order to transform your work into an NFT means you must mint your NFT — a procedure that adds your digital art to the Ethereum blockchain.
-There are two fees associated with minting for the first time under Rarible's pre-deployed Smart contracts:

-1. A transaction to approve your wallet use via Rarible.
-2. A minting transaction.

-To begin minting, click on the Create button in the top right corner of the Rarible homepage.

 [![](https://res.cloudinary.com/marcomontalbano/image/upload/v1633787130/video_to_markdown/images/youtube--dQw4w9WgXcQ-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=dQw4w9WgXcQ&ab_channel=RickAstley)

+Turning your creations into NFTs on Rarible takes less than 5 minutes (my record is 2:47, see if you can beat it 😉).

+Click _Create_ in the top right corner of the Rarible homepage to get started.
+We delist all stolen art, so listing art you don’t own only leaves you paying gas and making nothing.

+Enough of the disclaimers—you’re here to mint some NFTs, aren’t you?

-Now, you can configure the details of your collectible:
+Configure the details of your future NFT:

-1. Decide whether your NFT will be a single collection or multiple collection.
-Select **_Single_** if you’d like your collectible to be one of a kind or select your **_Multiple_** if you’d like to sell multiples of the same work.
+1. Choose whether your NFT will be a single edition or multiple edition.
+Select _Single_ to create a one of a kind or _Multiple_ to create a series of the same work.
-2. Choose to make the artwork a RARI collection or an ERC-721 collection.
-3. Write your very own title and description for the artwork.
-4. Select what percentage of royalties a future buyer will receive.

-Click **_Create item_** and your request will be processed and minted immediately.
+2. Upload your file.
+It can be a PNG, GIF, WEBP, MP4 or MP3.
+Keep it under 100 mb size.

+3. Choose a collection for your NFTs.
+The collection is like a folder for your NFTs – you can choose the default RARI collection (Rarible Singles) or create your own to make it easier for fans to find your work.

+4. Give your art an attention-grabbing title and a compelling description so people can’t resist buying it!

+5. Choose the sale type – fixed price, open auction or timed auction.

+6. Select the royalties you want to receive from every secondary sale (you receive these fees based on the total sale price each time your NFT sells).

+7. Add Unlockable content like secret links, vector files or other things (that’s optional).

+8. Enable Free Minting to skip gas fees (if you want to).

+Click “Create item”, sign the transactions with your wallet, and your art is now listed on Rarible!